grantj-re3/HandyIctDoco/character-encoding/README.md

 - [iconv](http://linux.die.net/man/1/iconv) linux man page

+If you choose to save a Microsoft Excel spreadsheet as *CSV UTF-8* it saves the file as UTF-8 with BOM (byte order mark).
+If you need to remove the BOM you can:
+- edit in Notepad++ and convert to UTF-8 without BOM via the Encoding menu
+- edit in Notepad on Windows 10 and see the encoding via the status bar (at the bottom) and convert to UTF-8 without BOM via the Save As > Encoding drop-down.

 ## Computer-language specific character encoding tips
 - [3 Steps to Fix Encoding Problems in Ruby](http://www.justinweiss.com/articles/3-steps-to-fix-encoding-problems-in-ruby/) by Justin Weiss
 - [Ruby 1.9 Encodings: A Primer and the Solution for Rails](http://yehudakatz.com/2010/05/05/ruby-1-9-encodings-a-primer-and-the-solution-for-rails/) by Yehuda Katz